Pediatric Sleep Specialist

 • Behavioral problems and emotional outbursts

-• Frequent illness due to weakened immune function
+• Frequent illness tied to weakened immune function

 • Problems with coordination and motor skills